nyl-auster/rust-memo/README.md

 https://doc.rust-lang.org/book/second-edition/ch04-00-understanding-ownership.html

+All programs have to manage the way they use a computer’s memory while running.
 Rust’s central and most unique feature is ownership.
 It enables Rust to make memory safety guarantees without needing a garbage collector.